Mobile Testing Pyramid For Agile Teams

 Can the Mobile Testing Pyramid help the agile teams in any way?
 Definitely!

 The Mobile Testing Pyramid gives a structure to the testing team.
 Without a proper structure, you can start testing on real devices first and discover that a few things could have been done much faster if you had chosen desktop browsers before.
-This is true and therefore determines their place in the pyramid.
+This is true and therefore determines their place in the testing pyramid.

 The Mobile Testing Pyramid describes that testers should always start with browser tests (as many as you can) because they are quick to execute and fast to achieve.
-If tests do not need real devices, they can be quickly wrapped up as per the pyramid’s principle.
+If tests do not need real devices, they can be quickly wrapped up as per the testing pyramid’s principle.

 The Mobile Testing Pyramid also describes focus areas for each segment.
 They can prove to be essential when a tester is lost in configuring hundreds of tests and determining which one to use.
 If a section defines a focus area, that can be a foundation for creating or dividing tests around that.
 This can help you quickly execute the tests, which is ultimately the goal in an agile environment.